transformerlab/transformerlab-docs/docs/install/mlx.md

 ---
-title: Running on a Mac Using MLX
+title: Install on a Mac
 sidebar_position: 2
 ---

-# Running on a Mac Using MLX
+## Running on a Mac with Apple Silicon

-## A Quick Guide
+### A Quick Guide

-This is a quick guide to getting Transformer Lab up and running with MLX.
+This is a quick guide to getting Transformer Lab up and running on a Mac with Apple Silicon

 ## What is MLX